Philippians 4:13 - I can do everything through him who gives me strength.

 The construction process employed a “top-down and bottom-up” approach simultaneously.
 While the tower’s structure climbed upward, interior finishing work progressed on lower completed floors.
 This parallel construction methodology saved considerable time in the overall project timeline.

 A specialized jump form system enabled the rapid rise of the central core.
-This self-climbing formwork system moved upward as each floor was completed, eliminating the need for external scaffolding at extreme heights.
+This self-climbing formwork system moved upward as each floor reached completion, eliminating the need for external scaffolding at extreme heights.
 The wing walls used a different technique, with crane-lifted formwork that allowed for the complex geometry of the setbacks.

-The building’s spire, which adds the final 200 meters to its height, was assembled inside the building and then pushed upward through the top using a hydraulic system.
+Workers assembled the building’s spire, which adds the final 200 meters to its height, inside the building and then pushed it upward through the top using a hydraulic system.
 This innovative approach protected workers from extreme winds at that altitude and allowed for precise placement of the spire segments.

 Addressing Environmental Challenges

 The extreme heat also affected worker safety and productivity.
 The project implemented extensive cooling systems, shade structures, and hydration protocols to protect the workforce.
-Special attention was paid to concrete curing, with the team using temperature-controlled water and applying cooling techniques to prevent thermal cracking.
+The team paid special attention to concrete curing, using temperature-controlled water and applying cooling techniques to prevent thermal cracking.

 Wind presented another major challenge.
 At heights above 500 meters, wind speeds intensify dramatically.
 Engineers conducted extensive wind tunnel testing using scaled models to predict how the tower would behave in various wind conditions.
 These tests informed design modifications that enhanced stability and occupant comfort.